Considering we are all going to die one day, how surprising it is that we don’t talk about death at all.

 When the ship he is on slips into darkness, there at the end.

-There is no law that says that we will not be able to live better lives by ignoring death.
+No law says that we will not be able to live better lives by ignoring death.
 In fact, quite the opposite is true.

 Our lifelong struggle to learn how to live is inseparable from two facts – our mortality and our dread of it.